Alxx-0212/human-vs-ai-generated-text-classification/README.md

-# human-and-ai-generated-text-classification
+# human-or-ai-generated-text-classification
-A comparative analysis of different machine learning techniques for human and AI text classification.
+A comparative analysis of different machine learning techniques for human or AI text classification.